BovineJoni/WikidumpParser/README.md

 _Note: A zipped backup of the outdir contents is made after the processing of each dump file._

 ### License
-Stylometric Clustering, Copyright 2014 Daniel Schneider. schneider.dnl(at)gmail.com
+WikidumpParser, Copyright 2014 Daniel Schneider. schneider.dnl(at)gmail.com

 This program is free software: you can redistribute it and/or modify